9781772273885_interior Enlarge Cover

 Marcus Cutler is a freelance children's illustrator whose work has appeared in magazines, books, apps and more.
 He has worked with a variety of clients, including chickaDEE Magazine, OWL Magazine, Macmillan Publishers and Parks Canada, and he is the illustrator of the Lark Ba Detective series, The Owl and the Two Rabbits and The Walrus and the Caribou.
 Marcus lives in Tecumseh, Ontario.

 Roselynn Akulukjuk was born in Pangnirtung, Nunavut, in the Canadian Arctic.
 In 2012, Roselynn moved to Toronto to pursue a career in film and attend the Toronto Film School, where she fell in love with being behind the camera.
 After finishing her studies and working in Toronto, Roselynn returned home to Nunavut, where she began working with Taqqut Productions, an Inuit-owned production company located in the capital of Nunavut, Iqaluit.
 Part of Roselynn’s love of filmmaking is the ability to interview elders, listen to their traditional stories, and share them with the world.
 In 2015, Roselynn wrote and directed her first film, the live-action and puppetry short The Owl and the Lemming, on which her book by the same title is based.
 Her film won Best Animation at the 2016 American Indian Film Festival.
+The book has been nominated for 2018 Blue Spruce Award and the 2017 Shining Willow Award and was included on the Cooperative Children’s Book Centre’s Best-of-2017 list.

 Recommended Age, Grade, and Reading Levels